GoWind/GoWind.github.io/content/post/async_await_transforms_part1.md

 })();
 ```

 `getTextOrBust` makes a https call to "google.com" and if the response is HTTP 200, returns the body (as text) of the response.
-Both `fetch` and `.text()` methods return a Promise, so to use them as norma values, we need to prefix them with an `await` expression.
+Both `fetch` and `.text()` methods return a Promise, so to use them as normal values, we need to prefix them with an `await` keyword.

-`await` expressions are not allowed, unless they are inside functions marked `async`, so our `getTextOrBust` becomes an `async` function.
+`await` expressions are not allowed in the code, unless they are inside functions marked `async`, so our `getTextOrBust` becomes an `async` function.

-Since top-level `await`s weren't added until ES2022, I am simulating a top-level await by creating an IIFE (immediately invoked function expression, to run the async function in the module till completion)
+Since async functions cannot be used at the top level (`node x.js`), as top-level `await`s weren't added until ES2022, I am simulating a top-level await by creating an IIFE (immediately invoked function expression, to run the async function in the module till completion)

-The [Typescript Playground](https://www.typescriptlang.org/play?target=2&ssl=20&ssc=6&pln=1&pc=1#code/IYZwngdgxgBAZgV2gFwJYHsIwOYFNkCCAcggLYBGuATgBQCUMA3gFAwxX4JVYAsA3MwC+zEaEixEKDFjzIAKrgAeyAPJUAQghDJ6TVjCiZt7XCAAOMALwxgAd2Cpk8fFAAWNAESvkyMyABcAPSB2Ojo2AA2uAB0hqQedAJsqHA0HObR6ADWDCxsbIYQxuToACZgbNZ2Dk7pZtHISjqJ+mwcyFxYJeVJMIIwuBEguHr5MMiuVOi2MACiVFO0HgDCwBAQ6E5wLq44YdgJvcLCIjRi0DC6lgB8ozBRTllWNvaOOPgKymqa2jQ8LQUjOgotEIuEaDkBII6PQ+EA) gave me output code like this
+The [Typescript Playground](https://www.typescriptlang.org/play?target=2&ssl=20&ssc=6&pln=1&pc=1#code/IYZwngdgxgBAZgV2gFwJYHsIwOYFNkCCAcggLYBGuATgBQCUMA3gFAwxX4JVYAsA3MwC+zEaEixEKDFjzIAKrgAeyAPJUAQghDJ6TVjCiZt7XCAAOMALwxgAd2Cpk8fFAAWNAESvkyMyABcAPSB2Ojo2AA2uAB0hqQedAJsqHA0HObR6ADWDCxsbIYQxuToACZgbNZ2Dk7pZtHISjqJ+mwcyFxYJeVJMIIwuBEguHr5MMiuVOi2MACiVFO0HgDCwBAQ6E5wLq44YdgJvcLCIjRi0DC6lgB8ozBRTllWNvaOOPgKymqa2jQ8LQUjOgotEIuEaDkBII6PQ+EA) generated the following es6 JS for the snippet:

 ```js
 "use strict";